EOSIO/eosio.cdt/docs/05_best-practices/08_abi/00_understanding-abi-files.md

 link_text: "Understanding ABI Files"
 ---
 ## Introduction
-Previously you deployed the `eosio.token` contract using the provided ABI file.
-This tutorial will overview how the ABI file correlates to the `eosio.token` contract.

 ABI files can be generated using the `eosio-cpp` utility provided by `eosio.cdt`.
 However, there are several situations that may cause ABI's generation to malfunction or fail altogether.
 Advanced C++ patterns can trip it up and custom types can sometimes cause issues for ABI generation.
 For this reason, it's **imperative** you understand how ABI files work, so you can debug and fix if and when necessary.

-## What is an ABI?
+## What is an ABI

 The Application Binary Interface (ABI) is a JSON-based description on how to convert user actions between their JSON and Binary representations.
 The ABI also describes how to convert the database state to/from JSON.
 Once you have described your contract via an ABI then developers and users will be able to interact with your contract seamlessly via JSON.

 [[warning | Security Note]]
 | ABI can be bypassed when executing transactions.
 Messages and actions passed to a contract do not have to conform to the ABI.
 The ABI is a guide, not a gatekeeper.

 ## Create an ABI File

-Start with an empty ABI, name it `eosio.token.abi`
+Start with an empty ABI, for exemplification we will work based on the `eosio.token` therefore name it `eosio.token.abi`:

 ```text
 {